Eomm/blog-posts/posts/bonus-timeouts.md

-# Timeouts
+# Handling HTTP Timeouts in Fastify

 The hardest part of my job is thinking like a malicious user... or like an AI in its early stages of writing HTTP servers!
-This exercise is not easy, because I love my clients' HTTP requests and I'm sure they love my server!
+This exercise is not easy because I love my clients' HTTP requests, and I'm sure they love my server!
-But it is not always the case.. for this reason, we must be prepared to handle unexpected situations.
+But that is not always the case... for this reason, we must be prepared to handle unexpected situations.

-In this article we will see all the options available in Fastify to handle timeouts!
+In this article, we will explore all the options available in Fastify to handle timeouts!
-A bad client implementation, or a malicious user, could kill your server if we are not careful!
+A poorly implemented client or a malicious user could kill your server if we are not careful!

 ## How many timeouts do I need?

-Before listing all the timeout options available in Fastify, let's take a moment to understand the HTTP request lifecycle and to see clearly where we need to set timeouts.
+Before listing all the timeout options available in Fastify, let's take a moment to understand the HTTP request lifecycle and identify where we need to set timeouts.

-In the following diagram, we can see a simplified HTTP request lifecycle that includes the most important steps.
+In the following diagram, we can see a simplified HTTP request lifecycle that includes the most important steps:

-1. Establishing TCP Connection to create a socket
+1. Establishing a TCP connection to create a socket.
-2. TLS Handshake (if using HTTPS)
+2. TLS Handshake (if using HTTPS).
-3. At this stage, the socket is open and the server is waiting for the client to send the HTTP request as the protocol requires
+3. At this stage, the socket is open, and the server is waiting for the client to send the HTTP request as the protocol requires.
-4. The server got the request and is processing it
+4. The server receives the request and processes it.
-5. The server is sending the response to the client
+5. The server sends the response to the client.
-6. The server is closing the connection or keeping it alive for future requests by using the same socket
+6. The server either closes the connection or keeps it alive for future requests using the same socket.

 ```mermaid
 sequenceDiagram